 correspondence with and concerning pupils and parents past and present; and

-images of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the School's policy on taking, storing and using images of children)
+images of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the School's policy on taking, storing and using images of children (updated May 2020)).
+Due to the COVID-19 restrictions and the move to a ‘virtual’ school, Teachers have been instructed to record their on-line lessons with pupils using MS Teams.
+The reason for doing this is to allow the sharing of the material with any pupil who may have missed the lesson or for those who wish to further review what was discussed and for safeguarding of participants.
+These recordings are stored in the UK and accessed using MS Stream.
+No one outside of the organisation has access to these recordings and, unless we are required to retain a particular recording, these recordings will be deleted within 12 months following a return to ‘normal’ School operations.

 HOW THE SCHOOL COLLECTS DATA